Updated July 5, 2023

 Step 7: To create a new template select build your own template in the editor from the page.

-Step 9: Select +Add resource to add the new resource name by selecting from the drop-down list and enter a name and click on the OK:
+Step 9: Select +Add resource to add the new resource name by selecting from the drop-down list and entering a name, and clicking on OK:

 Step 10: Select the Quickstart template option from the Edit template page